SOAR CAMP FAQ

 You will be notified via email, which will include the additional information needed to prepare for camp.

 What if my child wants to stay for two or more courses?

 Students are welcome to attend as many SOAR courses as they would like.
 Our Director of Admissions can assist you in putting together a series of courses to fit your needs and those of your child.
 Also available is the opportunity for students to stay at SOAR during the time between courses.
-This service is available for a fee of $100 per day and includes food, lodging at our base camp, and local tourist activities such as bowling, movie viewing, baseball games, and nature centers.
+This service is available for a fee and includes food, lodging at our base camp, and local tourist activities such as bowling, movie viewing, baseball games, and nature centers.
 Please let Admissions know about layovers as quickly as possible for staffing purposes.
-We’ll post sample combinations in this location when available.

 PREPARING FOR CAMP